marcelsan/PathTracer/README.md

 3. Anti-aliasing;
 4. Recursive refraction using Snell's Law;
 5. Recursive reflection;
-6. Reflectance and trasmittance following Fresnel's equations.
+6. Reflectance and transmittance following Fresnel's equations.

 So far, it is only possible to use Phong materials.